dotlin-org/dotlin/README.md

 @const MyClass("Something")
 ```

 Note the `@` before `const`.
 This is because `@const` is an annotation, not a keyword.
-This is because
-the Kotlin compiler does not support keywords in front of expressions at the parser level.
+The Kotlin compiler does not support keywords in front of expressions at the parser level.

 The difference is easy to remember, with any _declaration_ you must use `const`, and with any
 _invocation_ you must use `@const`.